lucaschf/PersonDataGenerator/README.md

 Google Maps api key available here: https://developers.google.com/maps/apis-by-platform.
 Place it int the "index.html" file where is marked with YOUR_MAPS_KEY_HERE

 you need to clone all the schemas in the schema directory and create an api with the script and name contained in the file api_handler_script.txt also located in the schemas directory at https://mockaroo.com/.
+Place the mockaroo api key in the "script.js" file where is marked with YOUR_MOCKAROO_API_KEY_HERE